Myrmecophily: Evolution of positive interactions

-In studying the coevolution of myrmecophilous organisms, many researchers have addressed the relative costs and benefits of mutualistic interactions, which can vary drastically according to local species composition and abundance, variation in nutrient requirements and availability, host plant quality, presence of alternative food sources, abundance and composition of predator and parasitoid species, and abiotic conditions.
-Because of the large amounts of variation in some of these factors, the mechanisms that support the stable persistence of myrmecophily are still unknown.
-In many cases, variation in external factors can result in interactions that shift along a continuum of mutualism, commensalism, and even parasitism.
-In almost all mutualisms, the relative costs and benefits of interactions are asymmetrical; that is, one partner experiences greater benefits and/or fewer costs than the other partner.
+The costs and benefits of mutualistic interactions vary drastically according to local species composition and abundance, variation in nutrient requirements and availability, host plant quality, presence of alternative food sources, abundance and composition of predator and parasitoid species, and abiotic conditions, making analysis difficult.
+Variation in external factors can result in interactions that shift along a continuum of mutualism, commensalism, and even parasitism.
+In almost all mutualisms, the costs and benefits are asymmetrical (favoring one partner).
 This asymmetry leads to "cheating", in which one partner evolves strategies to receive benefits without providing services in return.
-As with many other mutualisms, cheating has evolved in interactions between ants and their partners.
 For example, some lycaenid larvae are taken into ant nests, where they prey on ant brood and offer no services to the ants.
-Other lycaenids may parasitize ant-plant relationships by feeding on plants that are tended by ants, apparently immune to ant attack because of their own appeasing secretions.
-Hemipterophagous lycaenids engage in a similar form of parasitism in ant-hemipteran associations.
-In light of the variability in outcomes of mutualistic interactions, and also the evolution of cheating in many systems, much remains to be learned about the mechanisms that maintain mutualism as an evolutionarily stable interaction.
+Other lycaenids parasitize ant-plant relationships by feeding on plants that are tended by ants, apparently immune to ant attack because of their own appeasing secretions.
+Hemipterophagous lycaenids are parasitic on ant-hemipteran associations.
+Much remains to be learned about the mechanisms that maintain mutualism as an evolutionarily stable interaction.

 Species coexistence

-In addition to leading to coevolution, mutualisms also play an important role in structuring communities.
-One of the most obvious ways in which myrmecophily influences community structure is by allowing for the coexistence of species that might otherwise be antagonists or competitors.
-For many myrmecophiles, engaging in ant associations is first and foremost a method of avoiding predation by ants.
-For example, the caterpillars of lycaenid butterflies are an ideal source of food for ants: they are slow-moving, soft-bodied, and highly nutritious, yet they have evolved complex structures to not only appease ant aggression, but also to elicit protective services from the ants.
+Mutualisms play an important role in structuring communities.
+Myrmecophily allows species that might otherwise be antagonists or competitors to coexist.
+Engaging in ant associations is first and foremost a method of avoiding predation by ants.
+For example, the caterpillars of lycaenid butterflies are an ideal source of food for ants: they are slow-moving, soft-bodied, and highly nutritious, yet they have evolved complex structures to appease ant aggression and to elicit protective services from the ants.
 To explain why ants cooperate with other species as opposed to preying on them, two related hypotheses have been proposed; cooperation either provides ants with resources that are otherwise difficult to find, or it ensures the long-term availability of those resources.